What To Look For When Looking For In A Glass Balustrade

 The key issues when considering balustrade are:

-Building regulations to consider re; barrier heights, loading requirements, wind loadings and impact testing as per BS6180 2011.
+• Building regulations – Including barrier heights, loading requirements, wind loadings and impact testing